 Hiring managers generally like to see foreign language ability on your resume since it shows you could engage with a wider variety of colleagues and clients.
-But that doesn’t mean you should always feature your language skills prominently, or even at all.
-Your current career objectives should determine the extent to which you show language skills on your resume.
-Picture your target job now, and then ask yourself these three questions:
+But you shouldn’t always feature your language skills prominently, or even at all.
+Your current career objectives must determine the extent to which you show language skills on your resume.
+Picture your target job now, and ask yourself these three questions:

 1. Are you open to using your foreign language skills in your next position?